Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

 Ke'Bryan Hayes At The Plate

-- Hayes enters this game on a four-game hitting streak.
-In his last outings, he's hitting .263 with two homers.
+- Hayes enters this game on a five-game hitting streak.
+In his last outings, he's hitting .316 with two homers.

-- In 30.1% of his games this year, Hayes has picked up at least one RBI.
-In 13 of those games (12.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.
+- Hayes has had at least one RBI in 29.8% of his games this season (31 of 104), with two or more RBI 13 times (12.5%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.